Dulwich College: Boarding house clubs and colours

-The colour system (for more detail see School uniform and colours below) also extended to the boarding houses due to their particular impact on college life.
+The colour system also extended to the boarding houses due to their particular impact on college life.
 At one time, Bell, Ivyholme and Blew had their own sports teams and their own distinct colours.
 Those awarded colours could wear ties and caps and for outstanding contribution the house blazer was awarded.
 Boarders with no colours could wear black ties to distinguish them from day boys.

 Today, senior boys can still become members of the Zodiac and Caerulean Clubs for Ivyholme and Blew respectively.
 The house captain, who is automatically a member of the club, controls membership of clubs, and such membership confers the right to wear a special tie.
 When, across the school, the uniform was standardised in 1970, the tradition of the house blazers disappeared save for the House Captain who, if he has earned full school colours, may wear the house blazer.

 Gordon Bowl

 This trophy was presented to the college prior to the Second World War.
 It was a trophy competed for by boarders only presented by an Old Alleynian, A. G. Gordon.
 It was originally competed for by the four boarding houses (when there was no junior/senior distinction), but after the Second World War only by the senior houses Blew House and Ivyholme until 2017, the year which Orchard were re-added to the competition.
 It is still played for today.